Yonaguni/EuropaStation/tools/languageconverter/README.txt

 https://fontstruct.com/fontstructions/show/1476786

 Try Fontstruct at http://fontstruct.com
-It’s easy and it’s fun.
+It's easy and it's fun.

 NOTE FOR FLASH USERS: Fontstruct fonts (fontstructions) are optimized for Flash.
 If the font in this archive is a pixel font, it is best displayed at a font-size